 Receive Property Tax Relief with NAPTEP

-Protecting your land through the Natural Area Protection Tax Exemption Program (NAPTEP) gives you the opportunity to receive a 65% exemption on your property taxes each year.
+Protecting your land through the Natural Area Protection Tax Exemption Program (NAPTEP) gives you the opportunity to receive a receive a 65% exemption on property taxes for the protected portion of your property each year.
 NAPTEP makes conservation affordable in the islands.
 Learn more

 Protect Land During Development